Black holes and gravitational waves from phase transitions in realistic models

 The thermal inflation ends at $t\approx t_{\rm max}$ when $\bar{F}(t_{\rm max}) = 0.3$.
 The temperature right after that time can be approximated as \be T_{\rm reh} \approx 8.5\times 10^8\,{\rm GeV} \left[\frac{g_*}{100}\right]^{-1/4} \sqrt{\frac{H_0}{\rm GeV}} \,, \ee where $g_*$ denotes the effective number of relativistic energy degrees of freedom at $T=T_{\rm reh}$.
 The largest comoving wavenumber that exits horizon during the thermal inflation is $k_{\rm max} \approx a(t_{\rm max}) H(t_{\rm max})$, which can be approximated as \be k_{\rm max} \approx 1.6\times 10^{-7} {\rm Hz} \,\bigg[ \frac{g_*}{100} \bigg]^{\frac12} \bigg[ \frac{100}{g_{*s}} \bigg]^{\frac13} \frac{T_{\rm reh}}{\rm GeV} \,, \ee where $g_{*s}$ denotes the effective numbers of relativistic entropy degrees of freedom at $T=T_{\rm reh}$.

-The false vacuum fraction $F_k(t)$ in each comoving Hubble patch evolves mutually independently.
-We compute $F_k(t)$ in different patches using the \href{https://github.com/vianvask/deltaPT}{deltaPT} code that is based on the semi-analytical method that we derived in~\cite{Lewicki:2024ghw}.
-We generate $10^6$ realizations of the false vacuum fraction $F_k(t)$ and compute the distribution $P_k(\delta)$ of density contrast \be \delta = \frac{\rho_k(t_k)}{\bar{\rho}(t_k)} - 1 \ee at the time $t_k$ when the scale $k$ re-enters horizon, $a(t_k) H(t_k) = k$.
-We show the resulting $P_k(\delta)$ at $k=0.9k_{\rm max}$ for three benchmark points in Fig.~\ref{fig:Pkdelta}.
+We compute false vacuum fraction $F_k(t)$ in different patches $k$ using the \href{https://github.com/vianvask/deltaPT}{deltaPT} code.
+We generate $10^6$ realizations of $F_k(t)$ and compute the distribution $P_k(\delta)$ of density contrast $\delta = \rho_k(t_k)/\bar{\rho}(t_k) - 1$ at the time $t_k$ when the scale $k$ re-enters horizon, $a(t_k) H(t_k) = k$.
+The resulting $P_k(\delta)$ at $k=0.9k_{\rm max}$ is shown for three benchmark points in Fig.~\ref{fig:Pkdelta}.
 Notice that the distribution for the benchmark point with $\gamma = 0$ has a strong negative non-Gaussianity while for larger values of $\gamma$ the distribution becomes almost Gaussian.